stevage/saltymill/README.md

 SaltyMill
 ---------

-This is a rough salt configuration to deploy a tilemill stack.
+SaltyMill uses Salt to deploy a tilemill stack on a clean Ubuntu Quantal VM.
 The major components are:

-- TileMill: cartographic IDE for turning map data into web or static maps
+- TileMill: cartographic IDE for turning map data into web or static maps -- Additional fonts
+-- Sample projects
+-- Waterpolygon file
 - PostGIS: Postgresql database with GIS extensions, holds OpenStreetMap data
 - Nginx: web server, provides password authentication and allows services to share one port (80).
 - OSM (optional): extract of OpenStreetMap data downloaded and imported